quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 # Tooling requirements {#tooling}

-Tools ingestion qlog MUST indicate which qlog version(s), qlog format(s), qlog file and event schema(s), compression methods and potentially other input file formats (for example .pcap) they support.
+Tools ingesting qlog MUST indicate which qlog version(s), qlog format(s), qlog file and event schema(s), compression methods and potentially other input file formats (for example .pcap) they support.
 Tools SHOULD at least support .qlog files in the default JSON format ({{format-json}}).
 Additionally, they SHOULD